Court Deadline Calculator (Add Calendar or Business Days)

 6. You run the calculation.
 The output shows a projected deadline of March 25.

-If, instead, your rule used 21 business days and excluded weekends, you would check the “Exclude weekends” box.
+If, instead, your rule used 21 business days and excluded weekends, you would check the weekend-skipping box.
 The calculator would then find the date that is 21 qualifying weekdays after March 4.
 The final date would be later on the calendar than 21 calendar days, because weekends are being skipped.

 Interpreting and using your results

 After interpreting the result, add it to your case management system, shared calendar, or docketing software and set appropriate reminders.
+A calculator can show you the date; your workflow should make sure the date is actually met.

 Important limitations and assumptions